 Antarctica is the coldest, windiest, highest and driest continent on the planet.
-The lowest temperature ever recorded on earth was -89°C (-129°F) at the Russian Vostok station in Antarctica in 1983.
+The lowest temperature ever recorded on earth was -94.7°C (-135.8°F) in eastern Antarctica in 2010.
 At this temperature steel will shatter and water will explode into ice crystals.
 The continent also experiences regular Katabatic winds, reaching 300 km per hour (185 miles/hour), that blow out of the continental interior and make the Antarctic coastal regions breezy.
 Antarctica has an average altitude of about 7,000 ft, with the South Pole situated at almost 10,000 ft.
 Furthermore, there is little precipitation and the air is very dry.
 Indeed, the Polar Plateau is regarded as a desert and experiences similar precipitation levels to the Sahara Desert.
 The average annual precipitation in Antarctica is only 50mm (2 inches).

 DOCUMENTS FOR DOWNLOAD

 At 14 million square km, Antarctica has a greater land mass than either Oceania and the subcontinent of Europe.
 Moreover, it is the fifth-largest continent and is almost 1.5 times the size of the United States.
 Its coastline covers approximately 18,000 km.
 About 98% of the continent is covered in a thick continental ice sheet and the remaining 2% is barren rock.
 The Antarctic Peninsula has the most moderate climate and contains ice-free coastal areas.

 Antarctica has six months of daylight followed by six months of darkness.
 It contains 70% of the planet’s freshwater and 90% of the world’s ice.